Burnin' (John Lee Hooker album)

-Burnin' is an album by the blues musician John Lee Hooker, recorded in Chicago in 1961 and released on the Vee-Jay label the following year.
+Burnin' is an album by the blues musician John Lee Hooker, recorded in Chicago on October 26, 1961 and released on the Vee-Jay label the following year.
 Hooker is backed by the Funk Brothers.
 The album includes the nationally charting single "Boom Boom".

 Reception

 The Penguin Guide to Blues Recordings wrote: "Burnin' is another album cut at a single session but it has more texture and spirit than Travelin'.
 Hooker presides over 11 tracks of uncomplicated danceable music, pushed by the saxes".
 AllMusic reviewer Al Campbell stated: "Burnin' was released in 1962 and combines 12 tracks of electric material performed by Hooker backed by a band ... recommended".